Start by looking at what you’re responsible for and focused on in your life and configure OmniFocus to match.

 Creating Structure in OmniFocus

-The next step is to apply the insights that you’ve gained through this exercise as you create or revamp your OmniFocus database.
+The next step is to apply the insights you’ve gained through this exercise as you create or revamp your OmniFocus database.
 This process is covered in a separate article, Creating Structure in OmniFocus.